 Overview of the Department

 The Center for Bioethics & Health Law (CBHL) brings together clinicians, scholars, and researchers from many schools and disciplines across the University to investigate issues in bioethics and health law by employing empirical, philosophical, humanities, and legal research methods.
-The Center is founded on the premise that questions posed by contemporary health care and research are not the province of any single discipline but require the collaborative integration of insights garnered from myriad disciplines of the humanities and the social and medical sciences.
+The Center is founded on the premise that questions posed by contemporary health care and research are not the province of any single discipline but require the collaborative integration of insights of myriad disciplines of the humanities and the social and medical sciences.
 It has been recognized as a leader in empirical research on topics such as informed consent, organ donation, and long-term care, as well as scholarly research on issues ranging, for example, from conscientious objection to justice to precision medicine to the right to die.

 Program Director: Lisa S. Parker, PhD